dcf21/star-charter/README.md

 * `constellation_boundary_col` - Colour to use when drawing constellation boundaries
 * `constellation_highlight` - Optionally, highlight the boundary of one particular constellation, identified by a three-letter abbreviation.
 * `constellation_label_col` - Colour to use when writing constellation names
+* `constellation_label_size` - Relative font size to use when rendering constellation names.
+Default 1.
 * `constellation_names` - Boolean (0 or 1) indicating whether we label the names of constellations
 * `constellation_stick_col` - Colour to use when drawing constellation stick figures
 * `constellation_stick_design` - Select which design of constellation stick figures we should draw.
-Set to either `simplified` or `rey`.
+Set to either `iau` (default), `rey` or `simplified`.
 See <https://github.com/dcf21/constellation-stick-figures> for more information.
 * `constellation_sticks_line_width` - Line width to use when drawing constellation stick figures.
 Default 1.4.
 * `constellation_sticks` - Boolean (0 or 1) indicating whether we draw constellation stick figures
 * `constellations_capitalise` - Boolean (0 or 1) indicating whether we capitalise the names of constellations.